Miezekatze64/swl/README.md

 }
 ```

-- more examples are location in the [examples](./examples) directory
+- more examples are located in the [examples](./examples) directory